dborth/snes9xgx/README.txt

 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

-Once the DOL file is loaded you will be presented with main menu where you can load a ROM, set options for the emulator, set the joypad configuration, etc.
+Once the DOL file is loaded you will be presented with main menu where you can load a ROM, set options for the emulator, set the joypad configuration, save or load freezes, manage SRAM, etc.
 After loading a game the game will start running immediately.
 If you have the auto-load SRAM option enabled it will automatically load SRAM (if it exists) before starting play.

-You can return to the menu at any time by pressing the Home button (Wiimote and Classic Controller) or on the c-stick (the yellow control stick) to the left, or by pressing L+R+X+Y (GameCube Controller).
+You can return to the main menu at any time by pressing the c-stick (the yellow control stick) to the left, or by pressing L+R+X+Y.
-Return to the game by selecting "Resume Game".
+Return to the game by selecting "Resume Game" or by pressing the B button until play resumes.

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                             TURBO MODE                        ·oø×O0|